 Food, and specifically the most famous local dish, Khao Soi, was one of the main reasons for traveling to Chiang Mai.
 After exploring the local food in Bangkok, we were eager to discover Khao Soi in Chiang Mai as well as the beauty of the region.

-Join us on our hunt for the best authentic Khao Soi in Chiang Mai.
+Join us on our quest for the best authentic Khao Soi in Chiang Mai.

 Khao Soi – The Most Famous Noodle Dish in Chiang Mai